Jules Michel

 Jules Michel (born 10 April 1931) is a French artist.

 Biography

 As a child of eight, while exploring the family attic, Jules Michel discovered an old oil-paint box.
 With it, he quickly improvised his first paintings.

-He was an audacious and reckless youth, filled with enthusiasm and a healthy team spirit.
-He became the top champion speed roller skater in Paris at the age of fourteen.
-But he was also greatly impressed by the delicacy and extraordinarily precise work of his uncle, engraver Raymond Courcaut.
-As a result, Michel became a student of advertising, while starting to compete in cycling races and continuing to paint in secret.
-He received guidance from Georges Rouault and Pablo Picasso but developed his own unique style.
+At fourteen, he became the top champion speed roller skater in Paris.
+He showed interest in the craftsmanship of his uncle, engraver Raymond Courcaut.
+This dual influence lead Michel to study advertising, while he also took up competitive cycling and continued to paint in private.
+Though he received guidance from Georges Rouault and Pablo Picasso, he ultimately forged a distinctive style of his own.

 It was just after World War II, during the Saint-Germain-des-Prés period, that Michel met thinkers as Jean-Paul Sartre, Simone de Beauvoir and Boris Vian against a backdrop of music by the still unknown Juliette Gréco, and Sidney Bechet and Claude Luter on their way to fame as jazzmen.